mosmar99/ChessProjectClass/README.md

 Game logic and AI in C.

 ## Build System
 To be decided.
 Currently VSC (Visual Studio Code) extension programs are being utilized.
 More precisely Microsofts CMake Tools extension.
 Users are in addition expected to have a C-compiler installed.
-For example, The GNU Compiler Collection (GCC), which includes The C Standard Library, The GNU Project Debugger  (GDB), and the "build tool" GNU MAKE Links to an external site.
+For example, The GNU Compiler Collection (GCC), which includes The C Standard Library, The GNU Project Debugger  (GDB), and the "build tool" GNU MAKE.

 ## Declarations
 I, Isac Paulsson, declare that I am the sole author of the content I add to this repository. <br />